danio86/SlackBook2.0/README.md

 ## Testing

+- I have manually tested the program in the Code institute Heroku terminal and in my local terminal.by doing the following:
     - I have tested that the website works in different browsers (Chrome and Firefox).
     - I confirm that the website works and looks good on all standard screen sizes.
 This was tested with the devtools divice toolbar.
-- I certify that the header, navigation, sport, contact and response text is easy to read and understand.
+    - I confirm that the all forms are working.
-- I confirm that the form in the contact page is working.
-An e-mail address must be entered in order to receive a reply.
+    - I confirm that the the user can create, edit and delete channels and posts.
+    - Passed the code through the Code institute - PEP8 linter and confirmed that there are no problems

+ Tested in the Code institute Heroku terminal and in my local terminal.
+    CI Python Linter

 ### Validator Testing

+  - CI Python PEP8 Linter

   - HTML
       - No errors were returned when passing through the official W3C validator.